ViniciusDSB/dataStructure-project/README.md

 `cd theClasses` and then run the code
 `java Main`

+<br>to compile the analisys just change "Main" to "Analisys" in the above commands

-Of course if you are using an ide you dont need any of this :) except the python code if you dont have a bunch of txts alredy
+Of course if you are using an IDE for java you dont need any of this :) except the python code if you dont have a bunch of txts alredy